- Search The Registry

 Charlotte Forten Grimke

-*Charlotte Grimke was born on this date in 1837.
+*The birth of Charlotte Forten is celebrated on this date in 1837.
 She was a Black abolitionist and poet.

-Charlotte Forten Grimke was from Philadelphia, Pennsylvania and a prominent member of the famous Forten-Purvis family; activists for Black causes and civil rights.
+Charlotte Forten Grimke was from Philadelphia, Pennsylvania, and a prominent member of the Forten-Purvis family; activist for black causes and civil rights.
 Her parents were Robert Bridges and Mary Woods Forten.
-Her father and his brother in law, Robert Purvis were key members of the Philadelphia Vigilant Committee, an antislavery, slave assistance network.
+Her father and brother-in-law, Robert Purvis, were key members of the Philadelphia Vigilant Committee, an antislavery, slave assistance network.
 Her mother worked in the Philadelphia Female Anti-Slavery Society.
-Grimke's grandfather was James Forten, Sr., a successful abolitionist and sail maker in Philadelphia.
+Grimke's grandfather was James Forten Sr., a successful abolitionist and sailmaker in Philadelphia.

-Grimke's father sent her to Salem to attend the Higginson Grammar School; in 1854 she was the only non-white student out of 200.
-The Higginson school was known for emphasis in critical thinking founded in studying history, geography, drawing and cartography.
+Grimke's father sent her to Salem to attend the Higginson Grammar School; in 1854, she was the only Black student out of 200.
+The Higginson school was known for its emphasis on critical thinking, founded on studying history, geography, drawing, and cartography.
 After Higginson, she attended the Normal School in Salem.
-She loved to read; some of her favorites were Shakespeare, Milton, Margaret Fuller and William Wordsworth.
+She loved to read; her favorites were Shakespeare, Milton, Margaret Fuller, and William Wordsworth.

-She became a member of the Salem Female Anti-Slavery Society where she worked raising money, meeting with others and hearing other prominent speakers and writers of the day, such as Ralph Waldo Emerson and Senator Charles Sumner.
-She also socialized with other famous anti-slavery proponents such as William Lloyd Garrison, editor of the Liberator; Wendell Philips, the orator and activists Maria Weston Chapman and William Wells Brown.
+She became a member of the Salem Female Anti-Slavery Society, where she worked raising money, meeting with others, and hearing other prominent speakers and writers of the day, such as Ralph Waldo Emerson and Senator Charles Sumner.
+She also socialized with other famous anti-slavery proponents such as William Lloyd Garrison, editor of the Liberator; Wendell Phillips, the orator; and activists Maria Weston Chapman and William Wells Brown.

-She held national influence recruiting teachers in the late 1860's and on July 3, 1873 she became one a clerk at the U.S. Treasury Department: she was one of 15 out of a 200 candidates.
-She married Francis J. Grimke when she was 41,on December 19, 1878.
+She held national influence recruiting teachers in the late 1860s, and on July 3, 1873, she became a clerk at the U.S. Treasury Department: she was one of 15 out of 200 candidates.
+She married Francis J. Grimke when she was 41, on December 19, 1878.
 He was a Presbyterian minister who graduated from Lincoln University in Pennsylvania and Princeton Theological Seminary.
-They had one daughter, Theodora Cornelia in June of 1880 who died as an infant.
+They had one daughter, Theodora Cornelia, in June of 1880, who died as an infant.
 She then aided her husband in his ministry and organized a women's missionary group.
-Her husband became pastor at the Fifteenth Street Presbyterian Church in Washington, D.C. where she continued her civil rights efforts.
+Her husband became pastor at the Fifteenth Street Presbyterian Church in Washington, D.C., where she continued her civil rights efforts.